coolboy19521/AZE44/schemes/README.md

 **3.1.2 Connections and Pin Configuration**

 >[!NOTE]
-> Refer to the Raspberry Pi 5 pinout for accurate connections.
+>Refer to the Raspberry Pi 5 pinout for accurate connections.
+If you want to see connection diagram, you need to go to 3.7.9.
+Scheme 2.

 <div>
   <img src="raspberry_pinout.png" height="500" alt="Raspberry Pi Pinout" />